steventkrawczyk/reviewers-like-you/README.md

 #### Docker

 Make sure you have docker installed and setup.
 You will need to build our base image before you can launch the backend containers.
-Run `docker build --no-cache --tag reviewers-like-you .`.
+Run `docker build --no-cache --tag stevenkrawczyk/reviewers-like-you .`.
 This process will take a while, because we have to build and install some large dependencies.
 Fortunately, you should only have to do this once, unless our python dependencies or other base image requirements change.

 #### React